- Foreword -

-Decades of our time have been spent being trained or training others - training for America's wars, careers in law enforcement, or simply because we have a desire to be an effectively lethal opposition to evildoers.
-We know that training is a factor to successful missions.
-We will discuss it here, as well as proper mindset, as it applies to firearms.
+Decades of our time have been spent being trained or training others for America's wars, careers in law enforcement, and training because we have a desire to be an effectively lethal force against evildoers.
+We understand training, and the importance of it.
+We know that training is a key factor to mission success.
+We're going to focus on training here, as well as proper mindset, as it applies to firearms.

 Training starts with visualization of what you need to accomplish in order to be successful, followed by putting thoughts into words, words into actions, then actions into habits.
 Training, essentially, is honing a skill or technique into something precise and repeatable by executing it repeatedly.
 Bad (or wrong) habits can be detrimental to success (i.e., the initial input is the wrong technique or mindset).
 Finding the right information isn't always easy (a correct source or authority on the matter) but that part must be left to the student.

 Your mind is ultimately the most powerful factor of successful training.

 Your command center must always be in order.
 This fact alone is why seeking out the right information, while filtering misinformed or biased noise (that is unfortunately too common and too easy to come across throughout this industry), is imperative.
 You simply cannot waste time burning bad reps.
 So, you must ensure your training is proper, done with a specific outcome in mind, and tailored exactly for your needs.
 Blanketed prescriptions, concerning tactical applications, are only evidence of a person's lack of knowledge and experience.
 This as a common problem you'll see with firearms instruction.
 "Do it like this!"- rather than being able to figure out what a student or business truly needs - is evidence of inexperience.
 A good instructor will identify individual needs, not assume them.

 We are Americans!